“Pit Bulls” Bad Rap From Journalists

 Below is my response to Coren’s myopic half-truths about “Pit Bulls”.
 Coren’s ad hoc approach and article is atavistic and characterized by unctuous remarks throughout.

-Please don’t tell me you took over for Lee Charles Kelley with this piece.
-This was a very disappointing article strewn with incomplete and misleading data that was very superficial and lacked substance.
-“Facts” are not always what they seem.
-Especially when more than 75% of experts (veterinarians, behaviorist, ethologist, who train, breed and study canids for a living) misidentify the breed!
+Both articles above were very disappointing and strewn with incomplete and misleading data that was very superficial and lacked substance.
+Especially when considering that more than 70% of experts (veterinarians, behaviorists, ethologists, who train, breed, and study canids for a living) misidentify the breed.

-Now tell me about these “facts”.
-Who identified these dogs as “Pit Bulls”?
-The police who took the bite report?
-The hospital staff or administration?
-The ambulance EMT?
-The bite victims?
-In the end it really doesn’t matter who took the reports and claimed that they were “Pit Bull” bites when the most informed experts in the world can not tell a dogs breed over 75% of the time.
 It is strikingly shocking and irresponsible to propagate incomplete stories as “facts.”
-As per your quoted fact “What is striking in this report is the fact that of all of those injuries where the dog’s breed was identifiable, 50.9% were due to pitbulls (55.7% if we include crosses).”
-A moot point when the breed “identification” is incorrect, wouldn’t you agree?
+As per Coren“What is striking in this report is the fact that of all of those injuries where the dog’s breed was identifiable, 50.9% were due to pit bulls (55.7% if we include crosses).”
+A moot point when the breed “identification” is incorrect.
+Breed-specific or looks specific?

-There are many ways to rid society of Breed Discrimination Legislation, BSL, myths and to debunk half truths.
-Propagating Breed Discrimination Legislation, fears and misleading numbers is the height of irresponsibility and an abdication of animal rights.
+There are many ways to rid society of Breed Discrimination Legislation, BSL, myths and to debunk half-truths.
+Propagating breed discrimination legislation, fears, and misleading numbers is the wrong way to help anyone and an abdication of animal rights.